Football in Azerbaijan: National teams

 The Azerbaijan national football team is the national football team of Azerbaijan and is controlled by the Association of Football Federations of Azerbaijan.
 After the split of the Soviet Union, the team played its first international match against Georgia on September 17, 1992.
 They have taken part in qualification for each major tournament since Euro 96, but so far has never qualified for the finals tournament of any World Cup or European Championships.

 The Azerbaijan women's national football team played its first international match against Romania on November 18, 2006.
 Their competitive participation has been limited, with attempts to qualify for Euro 2009 and the 2011 FIFA World Cup, but then no matches until qualification for Euro 2022, though they did enter World Cup qualification for 2023 after that.
 So far they have never qualified for a major tournament finals.

 An under-21 team, an under-19 team, an under-17 team, a women's under-19 team and a women's under-17 team also compete.

 Gurban Gurbanov is Azerbaijan's all-time leading goalscorer in international matches with 66 caps and 14 goals.

 League system

+Most successful clubs overall

+local and lower league organizations are not included.